 LEGISLATIVE FISCAL ESTIMATE

-[First Reprint]
+[Second Reprint]

 ASSEMBLY, No. 4690 STATE OF NEW JERSEY 219th LEGISLATURE

-DATED: MAY 25, 2021
+DATED: JUNE 29, 2021

 SUMMARY

 Synopsis: Expands eligibility criteria for municipalities wherein projects

 receiving New Jersey Redevelopment Authority assistance may occur.

 Type of Impact: Potential annual revenue increase to the State and affected local

 governments; Potential annual expenditure increases to the New

 Jersey Redevelopment Authority

 Agencies Affected: New Jersey Redevelopment Authority

 Certain Local Governments

 Office of Legislative Services Estimate

 Fiscal Impact Year 1 Year 2 Year 3

 Indirect State Revenue Gain Indeterminate

 Indirect Local Revenue Gain Indeterminate

 New Jersey Redevelopment

 Authority Expenditure Increase Indeterminate

 - The Office of Legislative Services (OLS) estimates that the bill will produce a potential annual indirect revenue gain to the State and affected local governments.
-The OLS' inability to quantify the potential revenue gain is rooted in a lack of reliable information on the municipality or municipalities that would meet the requirements as a "qualified municipality" under the bill and the number and attributes of projects that might be eligible for New Jersey Redevelopment Authority (NJRA) assistance.
+The OLS' inability to quantify the potential revenue gain is rooted in a lack of reliable information on the number and attributes of projects that might be eligible for New Jersey Redevelopment Authority (NJRA) assistance.
 The OLS expects the bill's potential indirect revenue gains to be due to any State and local tax revenue generated from any additional projects qualifying to receive NJRA assistance.

 - The NJRA facilitates urban redevelopment projects by providing direct investment and technical support.
 It is a self-supporting entity, receiving revenue for its programs from interest income and fees related to projects receiving loans from the NJRA.
 However, in the past, the NJRA has required State support including \$9 million in startup funding, and \$25 million for the Urban Site Acquisition Program's revolving loan fund.
-The OLS is unable to quantify the magnitude of expenditures to be incurred by the NJRA under the bill given a lack of
+The OLS is unable to quantify the magnitude of expenditures to be incurred by the NJRA under the bill given a lack of information regarding the number and types of projects that may newly qualify for NJRA assistance under the bill.

+BILL DESCRIPTION

-information regarding the number and types of projects that may newly qualify for NJRA assistance under the bill.
-BILL DESCRIPTION This bill expands the criteria for municipalities to be deemed a "qualified municipality" wherein certain development projects may become eligible for assistance from the NJRA.
-Under the bill, a third criterion would be created to allow a municipality to be deemed a qualified municipality if, at the time of the initiation of a project receiving NJRA assistance, the municipality had established a special improvement district.
-Originally, for a project to qualify for NJRA assistance, the project had to be located in an eligible municipality where, at the time of the initiation of a project, the municipality had to either: 1) be eligible to receive aid under the Special Municipal Aid Act, or 2) be coextensive with a school district which qualified for designation as a special needs district pursuant to the Quality Education Act of 1990.
-Further, the Commissioner of Community Affairs is permitted to nominate a municipality within a county as a qualified municipality for a five-year period, if no other municipality within the county qualifies.
-A nominated municipality must have ranked in the top 20 percent of the Municipal Distress Index and be approved by the NJRA's board.
-FISCAL ANALYSIS EXECUTIVE BRANCH None received.
+This bill expands the criteria for municipalities to be deemed a "qualified municipality" wherein certain development projects may become eligible for assistance from the NJRA.
+Under the bill, a third criterion is created to allow a municipality to be deemed a qualified municipality if, a municipality ranks in the top 25 percent of the most distressed municipalities listed in the Municipal Revitalization Index Distress Score, as published by the Department of Community Affairs.

+Originally, for a project to qualify for NJRA assistance, the project had to be located in an eligible municipality where, at the time of the initiation of a project, the municipality had to either:

+1) be eligible to receive aid under the Special Municipal Aid Act, or 2) be coextensive with a school district which qualified for designation as a special needs district pursuant to the Quality Education Act of 1990.

+FISCAL ANALYSIS

+EXECUTIVE BRANCH

+None received.